GSA/digitalgov.gov/front-end/page-structure.md

 sidebar: frontend
 question: Are you using semantic elements and roles?
 personas:
-- John is low-sighted and navigates pages by jumping to the page section he wants to get to.
+- Carlos is low-sighted and navigates pages by jumping to the page section he wants to get to.
 ---

 ### Steps to take